New study notes that it’s a driverless future, not a people-less future

 Identity management software provider Okta files for today’s second $100M IPO

-A new study from Arcadis, HR&A Advisors, and Sam Schwartz Consulting offers advice for city planners who are contemplating a future that includes autonomous vehicles, or AVs, as the nerds call them.
-McKinsey (who was not part of this particular study) says that by 2030, autonomous vehicles will account for 15% of auto sales worldwide.
+A new study from Arcadis, HR&A Advisors and Sam Schwartz Consulting offers advice for city planners who are contemplating a future that includes autonomous vehicles, or AVs, as the nerds call them.
+McKinsey (who was not part of this particular study) says that by 2030, autonomous vehicles will account for 15 percent of auto sales worldwide.
 The study released today, “Driverless Future: A Policy Roadmap for City Leaders,” estimates that nearly 8 million people in its three sample cities will choose an AV over a traditional vehicle in the next 15-20 years.

-Those three sample cities were New York, Los Angeles, and Dallas.
-They were chosen for their range of density, walkability, and pubic transport usage.
-The study compared the cost of car ownership to hypothetical AV ridesharing (Chariot, UberPOOL) and AV ridesourcing (Uber, Lyft) and determined when people in those cities were likely to make the jump from commuting in their own car to calling a self-driving car.
+Those three sample cities were New York, Los Angeles and Dallas.
+They were chosen for their range of density, walkability and pubic transport usage.
+The study compared the cost of car ownership to hypothetical AV ridesharing (Chariot, UberPOOL) and AV ridesourcing (Uber, Lyft), and determined when people in those cities were likely to make the jump from commuting in their own car to calling a self-driving car.

 But the study’s authors also point out that in order for AV to work, it has to work for everyone.
-They recommend things like using open data and universal apps so riders can compare prices, travel times, and environmental impact across modes of transportation (buses, trains, AV ridesharing, bikes, etc.) and pay using one app.
+They recommend things like using open data and universal apps so riders can compare prices, travel times and environmental impact across modes of transportation (buses, trains, AV ridesharing, bikes, etc.) and pay using one app.

 To that end, the authors also remind cities to remember that not everyone has equal access to (or interest in) technology.
 People who don’t have cell phones or bank accounts need to be able to access the transportation network, including autonomous rideshare or ridesource vehicles, through Dial-a-Ride and smartcard payment options.